-So, first of all, I believe in a Source, a Source Consciousness—God Consciousness—call it what you will, but it’s a level of existence, of being, that underpins everything.
+I BELIEVE IN A SOURCE CONSCIOUSNESS—God Consciousness—call it what you will, but it’s a level of existence, of being, that underpins everything.
 It’s eternal, unchangeable, outside of space and time.
 It just is, unlike consciousness as we usually experience it.

 Our consciousness as humans relies heavily on time—sequential thoughts, one after another—and of course, as Einstein explained, time is inseparably linked to space.
-So our experience of consciousness is very much a physical, temporal one whereas Source Consciousness, unaffected by space or time, just is—there are no sequential thoughts.
-It’s like all thoughts just are, existing in a singularity, unencumbered by space, time, physical reality.
+So our experience of consciousness is very much a physical, temporal one, whereas Source Consciousness, unaffected by space or time, just is.
+There are no sequential thoughts for Source.
+It’s like all thoughts just are, existing in a singularity, unencumbered by space, time, and physical reality.

-I have a theory that Source Consciousness inhabits all humans, and for the most part, we are all very different, which explains why the connections maybe are not there with everyone, but occasionally the fragmented instances of Source are so remarkably similar—it’s almost like one soul inhabits multiple bodies, and if you meet a person with the same soul as you—and there may be more than one example out there, I don’t know—but there’s an instant connection.
+I have a theory that Source Consciousness inhabits all humans, and for the most part, we are all very different, which explains why the connections maybe are not there with everyone.
+But occasionally the fragmented instances of Source are so remarkably similar that it’s almost like one soul inhabits multiple bodies.
+If you happen to meet a person with the same soul as you (and there may be more than one such person out there) here’s an instant connection.
 The connection might just be a mental one or an emotional or spiritual one, and that’s okay.
 It may be a physical one that develops into a romantic relationship.
-It may be just one of those levels of connection or several, or it could be—if you’re very very blessed—all four, mental, emotional, spiritual, and physical, but it’s effectively like meeting yourself on some level.
+It may be just one of those levels of connection or several, or it could be, if you’re very very blessed, all four—mental, emotional, spiritual, and physical—but it’s effectively like meeting yourself on some level.
 Now, that doesn’t mean that you are destined to be together forever, or that the relationship is necessarily a romantic one.
-Sometimes the connection is purely a mental one, other times emotional or spiritual, sometimes it’s all four, and that really is incredible and very rare.
+Sometimes the connection is purely a mental one, other times emotional or spiritual.

 I mentioned I have experienced this several times in my life.
-One I’m thinking of particularly now isn’t a romantic one.
-It’s with a male friend who I’ve only ever met online, but again, there was this instant connection—with him it was mentally and spiritually—and it felt like I was talking to myself.
-The thoughts and ideas I have about Source and God and the Universe, he holds to those ideas also.
+One I’m thinking of right now isn’t a romantic one.
+It’s with a male friend whom I’ve only ever met online, but again, there was an instant connection.
+With him, it was mentally and spiritually, and it felt like I was talking to myself.
+The thoughts and ideas I have about Source and God and the Universe, he holds to those ideas too.

-In the case of my earlier romantic relationships, I said we parted company but that doesn’t mean the relationships were a failure.
+In the case of my earlier romantic relationships, I said we parted company, but that doesn’t mean the relationships were a failure.
 I believe they served a purpose.
-They were helping me, us, know what we valued in a relationship, and helping us understand ourselves better so that when “the one” comes along—the one you connect with on every level—you “just know”, and it’s like “Wow!”
+They were helping me, us, know what we valued in a relationship, and helping us understand ourselves better so that when “the one” came along—the one you could connect with on every level—you “just knew”.

-Like I say, I’m finding it hard to put this into words, it’s quite an esoteric concept, but hopefully, you can understand what I mean.
-I’m going to think about this more, maybe read up a little more on the subject of “soul connections” and “twin flames” which is an interesting topic.
+It’s quite hard for me to put this into words.
+It’s quite an esoteric concept, but hopefully, you can understand what I mean.
+I’m going to think about this more, and maybe read up a little more on the subject of “soul connections” and “twin flames” which is an interesting topic.
 In the meantime, let me know what you think and if you’ve experienced something similar in your life.